MrJoelKelly/FlexSort/README.md

 ## Functionality

 Users can click on a header of a column and it will sort the table into either ascending (default on first-click) or descending order.
 It supports alphabetical, numerical and currency (currently only for $ and £) sorting.

+FlexSort will read in all data from the appropriate rows in the table.
+You can also add data in an array object as described in options, with the parameter *data*

 ## Setup